voxpupuli/voxpupuli.github.io/_posts/2026-09-08-cleaning-up-deprecation-warnings.md

 date: 2026-09-08
 github_username: corporate-gadfly
 layout: post
-title: "Cleaning Up Deprecation Warnings in OpenVox Modules: Facter::Util::Resolution.exec and .which"
+title: "Cleaning Up Deprecation Warnings in Vox Pupuli Modules: Facter::Util::Resolution.exec and .which"
 ---

 As part of the upcoming **OpenVox Agent 9.0** release, a number of long-deprecated Facter APIs are being prepared for removal in a subsequent release, including `Facter::Util::Resolution.which` and `Facter::Util::Resolution.exec`.
 If you use OpenVox (or legacy Puppet) modules with custom facts, you will start seeing warnings like these in your output when running `facter` (OpenFact 6.x) with OpenVox 9.x: